Victorian Charted Tapestry Patterns from 1870

 This collection is reproduced from German textile designer Friedrich Fischbach’s work titled “Orientalische Bunt-Stickerei-Vorlagen” (Colorful Oriental Embroidery Patterns) published around 1870.
 The patterns were printed in full color on cards and gathered into portfolios.Geometric repeating patterns, stylized floral motifs and borders charted on graph paper are a universal language which can be translated into needlepoint, counted cross stitch and beadwork, with each square on the pattern representing a single stitch.
 For inspiration I’ve included photos of an example of Victorian needlepoint worked from similar charts along with a page of plain graph paper to aid you in adapting these designs to your own creations.

 Softcover book (8-1/2″ x 11″) with 31 pages.
-All patterns are clearly charted on graph paper, suitable for needlepoint and counted cross stitch.
+All patterns are charted on graph paper, suitable for needlepoint and counted cross stitch; please note that the quality of antique printing may not be as clear and crisp as modern patterns.
 If there aren’t any copies in stock, your book will be backordered and shipped from the printers in about 2 weeks at no additional charge.

 It’s also available on Amazon.
 Click here to be redirected.